 Its spread of design disciplines is linked by a common approach to design that encourages the integration of history, theory and engagement.

-- You will be part of a consortium that brings together world-class research in design for industry, interaction design, design process, communication design, design history, curation and creative practice.
+- You are part of a consortium that brings together world-class research in design for industry, interaction design, design process, communication design, design history, curation and creative practice.
 Our spread of design disciplines is linked by a common approach to research that encourages the integration of history, theory and engagement.

 - Design Star research training is innovative, stimulating and relevant.
-You will benefit from learning supported by a broader range of expertise and covering more methods than within any one single institution.
+You benefit from learning supported by a broader range of expertise and covering more methods than within any one single institution.

-- You will benefit from outstanding supervision and research advice from across the consortium, not just from within a single university.
+- You benefit from outstanding supervision and research advice from across the consortium, not just from within a single university.

 - Our external partners will support our research training by contributing to our events, and by offering placements ranging from a few days to longer work experience placements during or at the end of your study.

-- You will benefit from the well-established Graduate Schools at each of the Design Star universities that provide excellent generic research training and opportunities to meet with PhD students across the arts, humanities and sciences
+- You benefit from the well-established Graduate Schools at each of the Design Star universities that provide excellent generic research training and opportunities to meet with PhD students across the arts, humanities and sciences

-- You will have access to the specialist facilities at all the Design Star universities, such as eye-tracking equipment, observational spaces, collections and archives, and fabrication laboratories that include rapid prototyping, specialist model-making, CAD/CAM and 3D printing.
+- You have access to the specialist facilities at all the Design Star universities, such as eye-tracking equipment, observational spaces, collections and archives, and fabrication laboratories that include rapid prototyping, specialist model-making, CAD/CAM and 3D printing.

 - Design Star is committed to public engagement with research.
 You will receive training in writing for different settings and audiences, and in presenting your research online and in the media.
 You’ll also have an opportunity to present your PhD research to the public at the end of your study.